Manta-Network/docs/docs/manta-pacific/Tools/Data Indexers.md

 ### Overview

-Envio is a modern, multi-chain EVM blockchain indexing framework speed-optimized for querying real-time and historical data.
+Envio is a modern, multi-chain EVM blockchain indexing framework speed-optimized for querying real-time and historical data on Manta.

 ### Scope